StalkerSea/ResumeAigent/.github/CONTRIBUTING.md

 The employers who you are applying to are not looking for candidates who need someone to hold their hand and do everything for them, they are not your parents, they are your potential boses; they will be expecting you to be able to solve simple problems on your own, the AI Hawk mods and devs expect the same of you.

 Please do not beg in the issues tracker, discussions or chat.
-We are not here to give you a job, we are here to provide you with a tool for you to go out and find a job on your own.
-We will try to have instructions for all steps of the process, but you must read the docs, learn on your own, and understand that this is an open-source project run by volunteers.
+I am not here to give you a job, I am here to provide you with a tool for you to go out and find a job on your own.
+I will try to have instructions for all steps of the process, but you must read the docs, learn on your own, and understand that this is an open-source project run by volunteers.
 It will require you to do some work of your own.

 If you see something that needs to be documented, or some documentation which could be improved, submit a documentation request or document it yourself and submit a PR to help others understand how that part of the software functions and how to use it.